ilpersi/gsuite-domain-checker/readme.md

                             high number can trigger google serving limits!
                             (default: 4)

+Here are some command examples

+    gsuite_domain_checker -h
+ This will show the help message

+     gsuite_domain_checker -d google.com
+ This will check the status of the domain google.com

+    gsuite_domain_checker -cf domains.csv
+ This will check the status of all the files in the domains.csv file (one domain per line)

+     gsuite_domain_checker -cf domains.csv -td jhon.doe@mydomain.com
+ This will check the status of all the files in the domains.csv file (one domain per line) and will write the output in a google spreadsheet shared with jhon.doe@mydomain.com

+      gsuite_domain_checker -cf domains.csv -of domain_details.csv
+ This will check the status of all the files in the domains.csv file (one domain per line) and will write the output in the domains_details.csv file

 ## Author
 I am Lorenzo Persichetti and I work at [Revevol](https://www.revevol.com) helping customers in adopting cloud technologies.
 I personally developed this tool to face complex G Suite deployments in which you need to provision many domins to a single console and you want to be aware if a domain is already part of another console.